Changkya Rölpé Dorjé: Lama of the Qianlong Emperor

-In 1745, after Rölpé Dorjé completed a retreat, the Qianlong emperor asked him for the tantric teachings and empowerment (abhisheka) of his yidam, Chakrasamvara.
+In 1745, after Rölpé Dorjé completed a retreat, the Qianlong Emperor asked him for the tantric teachings and empowerment (abhisheka) of his yidam, Chakrasamvara.
 As the disciple and requester of the abhisheka, the emperor had to gather all the necessary materials and equipment.
 Rölpé Dorjé conferred on the emperor abhisheka the five deities Chakrasamvara according to the lineage of the Indian siddha, Ghantapa.
 During the initiation, Rölpé Dorjé as vajra master sat on the throne and the emperor knelt to receive the initiation according to the prescriptions for disciples.
 The emperor offered 100 ounces of gold with a mandala (symbolizing the universe) to receive the initiation.
-After the initiation, Qianlong said to Rolpai Dorje, “Now you are not only my lama, you are my vajra master.”
+After the initiation, Qianlong said to Rölpé Dorjé, "Now you are not only my lama, you are my vajra master."

 In 1748, Rölpé Dorjé made his first trip back to Gönlung Jampa Ling, his monastery that he had left as a child, and at his request the monastery was granted an Imperial Plaque which was installed above the entrance to the main assembly hall.